 If a woman left an abusive husband, she was clearly told she was being stupid and selfish.
 If a man wanted to leave a woman who was abusing him verbally, physically, sexually, financially, psychologically, or emotionally?
 He would have absolutely and without question have been considered unmanly or without a backbone.

-Those forces to stay in unhappy and socially toxic unions as parents — whether due to societal pressure or because they truly in their heart believed they were doing the right thing to stay — let their children down.
+Those forced to stay in unhappy and socially toxic unions as parents — whether due to societal pressure or because they truly in their heart believed they were doing the right thing to stay — let their children down.
 This proclivity to believe moral lessons to stay and endure abuse “for the sake of the kids” is and remains the most difficult social distortions of right thinking in every modernized culture today.

 It also is directly the cause for many Cluster B personality types to claim they have a right to treat their own parents abusively — noting that most prefer to abuse the loving parent while keeping the strongest and most malevolent family matriarchs and patriarchs in a position the copycat or conformist personality type offspring lauds rather than eschews as a role model for behavior.
 Such is the danger of staying in a marriage to a person who is known to be abusive.
 The longer a person who is kind by nature stays, the less love and familial support they are likely to enjoy when and if they have kids who mature.